 No. Right around the time I was finishing my master’s degree, I was ready to go work for a large, great company and build my career.
 My father had actually worked in corporate America and realized he hit a glass ceiling.
 He gave me two pieces of advice before I started working: 1.
 There was a glass ceiling, and 2. he believed I wouldn’t put up with it.
-So, he encouraged me to go out and start on my own.
+So he encouraged me to go out and start on my own company.

 Alligator Computer Systems was our first moniker, and that was born out of “Putting byte into productivity.”
 “BYTE” was how we started.
-Eventually, over time we morphed into alligatortek.
+Over time, we morphed into alligatortek.

 I evolved from the notion of working hard to “working smart.”
 I have learned how to employ good leaders and let them grow in their positions so that I am able to delegate a lot more to those that I am confident will be able to execute.
 That’s the magic of leadership.